securelyfitz/opentaxus/docs/GAME.md

 ## Premise

 You are an analyst looking for clues to attribute an attack.
-For BSidesSF, we expanded the attribution to a wider array of mad-libs style phrases.

 The matching clues to the actual solution/attribution are sealed away - no alibi will vouch for them.